Importation of Plumage (Prohibition) Act 1921: History

 When Nancy Astor took her seat in the Commons in December 1919, she took up the cause of the Plumage Bill and a parliamentary group was formed to support it; the bill passed into law on 1 July 1921.
 Although it forbade the import of plumage, it did not control the sale or wearing of it, and Etta Lemon wrote in the RSPB annual report that "It is impossible to say that the Act is a wholly satisfactory one".

 The act was the subject of debate in the House of Lords in May 1928, following a proposal to amend it.
 It was further debated in the Commons in March 1936, when it was alleged, and disputed, that bird skins were still being smuggled into the country, and on several other occasions.

+Section 4(3) of the act was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

 It was suspended by the Import of Goods (Control) (Amendment) Order 1954 (SI 1954/627).

 It was repealed by section 13 of the Endangered Species (Import and Export) Act 1976 (c.
 72).